Multi-qubit Randomized Benchmarking Using Few Samples

 \subsection{Estimation theory}

 In this section, we review confidence intervals and relate the bounding of confidence intervals to the bounding of the variance of a distribution.
 A first thing of note is that all the variance bounds stated in \cref{sec:summary} are dependent on the infidelity $r$.
 The appearance of $r$ in the bound might strike one as odd since this is precisely the quantity one tries to estimate through RB.
 It is however a general feature of estimation theory that one needs some knowledge of the quantity one tries to estimate in order to use nontrivial estimation methods~\cite{Beck1978}.
 Note also that while our results are stated in frequentist language, they should also be translatable to Bayesian language, that is, as credible regions on the infidelity given prior beliefs as in Ref.~\cite{Granade2014} for example.
-Bayesian methods are more natural because our bounds depend on prior information about the infidelity, however, a full Bayesian treatment would involve the fitting process, obscuring our primary technical result, i.e. the variance bounds.
+Bayesian methods are more natural because our bounds depend on prior information about the infidelity, however, a full Bayesian treatment would involve the fitting process, obscuring our primary technical result, i.e. the variance bounds.\\

+Let us now discuss how to use the variance bounds to construct confidence intervals around numbers $k_{m,N}$.
 We can in general define a $1-\delta$ confidence interval of size $\epsilon$ to be